sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 {: #model-concise-swid-tag}
 ## The concise-swid-tag Group

-The CDDL for the main concise-swid-tag group is as follows and its constraints MUST be followed when creating or validating a CoSWID tag:
+The CDDL data definition for the root concise-swid-tag map is as follows and this rule and its constraints MUST be followed when creating or validating a CoSWID tag:

 ~~~ CDDL
 concise-swid-tag = {